Hibiscus Mutabilis Care: How To Grow Confederate Rose

 Suggested Uses For The Confederate Rose

-Confederate Rose is both drought tolerant and deer resistant.
-This attractive, versatile plant does well as a bedding plant, a back border plant, a low hedge, a specimen plant or as a patio plant or container plant.
+Confederate Rose is both drought-tolerant and deer-resistant.
+This attractive, versatile plant does well as a bedding plant, a back border plant, a low hedge, a specimen plant a patio plant, or a container plant.

 It is a good addition to your butterfly or pollinator garden and is also welcome in your medicinal garden.